HU-TI-DEV/TI-S2/software/git/README.md

 As a software developer it’s important to select the right tools for the job, but Git through command line is always a good tool to have: you can always use it, you have full control and you are not limited to a specific environment.

-> Example:
+> **Example:**
-> 1st year students have learned to use Git through JetBrains IDEs, but not manually.
+> Past 1st year students learned to use Git through the JetBrains IDEs (PyCharm, CLion), but not manually.
 > For a project they did they had to work with the Arduino IDE, which does not have native Git integration.
-They said they kept copy+pasting code from Arduino IDE to Clion in order to use the Git integration.
+> They said they kept copy+pasting code from Arduino IDE to CLion in order to use the Git integration.

 ## Using Git